How do you use your church?

 |"With all of these different community groups requiring your church to be laid out in various ways to suit their needs, it's no wonder that your furniture has to be hard-working too."

 If, like Valparaiso Chapel, you have 1,600 church chapel chairs, you’ll need them to be easy and quick to arrange, stack, and store away so you can arrange your space for the support group meeting at 8am, yoga at 11am, mother & baby group at 2pm, and a twilight service at 6pm, for example.

-As your vergers and volunteers will need to lift the furniture it must be light yet able to withstand knocks, movement, stacking, and being sat on for hours at a time over decades.
+As your vergers and volunteers will need to lift the church furniture it must be light yet able to withstand knocks, movement, stacking, and being sat on for hours at a time over decades.
 Having church chapel chairs that are not only light to move, but also have specially designed storage trollies or dollies to allow for easy movement across your space and into designated storage areas, allows your community to rearrange that space themselves.
 You'll have the peace of mind that your church chapel chairs will work in any situation, for every member of your community.

 Which would be better for your area: pews, chairs, or both?

 Gut feel can be very powerful, so knowing what you would prefer is an essential starting point.
 However, the preference of your congregation, colleagues, and the broader community will have an impact on the final choice for your church.
 An open mindset is a must when considering church chapel chairs.

 Depending on your funding, and your community’s willingness for change, the reordering of church furniture can take anywhere from three months to several years.
 Such an important decision can't be made lightly.